Skip to main content

 #

-• Concept Explanation: In Swift, the mutability of collections (Arrays, Sets, Dictionaries) depends entirely on whether they are declared as a variable (var) or a constant (let).
-This is independent of the collection’s type definition but determined by the declaration method.
+• Concept: In Swift, the mutability of collections (Arrays, Sets, Dictionaries) depends entirely on whether they are declared as variables (var) or constants (let).
+This is unrelated to the collection’s type definition but is determined by the declaration method.

 • Key Syntax: var (Mutable), let (Immutable)